rhit-netsos/netsec-public/docs/labs/lab4.md

   chain firewall {
     type filter hook forward priority filter; policy drop;
-    ip saddr 10.10.1.4 accept
+    ip saddr 10.10.1.5 accept
     ip saddr @allowed_ip counter packets 2 bytes 168 accept
   }
 }
 ```

 Now, if you try to reach the server from the client, your attempts will not be
-successful since the ip address of the client container has been removed from
+successful since the IP address of the client container has been removed from
 the set.

 ## Step 2: Updating timed entries